prasannamestha/gsap-netlify-yarn/README.md

-# Installing club greensock packages in netlify
+# Installing club greensock packages in netlify & vercel

 This is a sample project to demonstrate how to install club greensock packages such as @gsap/simply, @gsap/shockingly, @gsap/business in netlify.